keshav137/ocr_analytics/README.md

 [link](https://github.com/keshav137/ocr_analytics/blob/main/backend/scripts/server.py)

 The user can filter the data by start date, end date and businessId, and also pick the type of analytics(either `hour` or `minute`) to plot.
-By default the app shows analytics from last week till today.
+By default the app shows analytics from yesterday and today's values.

 User can compare analytic values across different businesses (by opening this app in multiple tabs and picking different filters).

-These minutely analytics are updated every 5 mins and hourly analytics are updated every 1 hour, which is reflected in the charts.
+These minutely analytics are updated every 5 mins and hourly analytics are updated every 1 hour in the live DAGs mentioned above.
+The new data processed by the DAGs is shown in these charts in near real time.

 ## Part 5